-- Hyponasality (or denasality): Hyponasality is when not enough voice energy comes through the nose, making the child sound “stopped up.”
-This might be caused by blockage in the nose, a structural issue, a foreign object, a cold or allergies.
+Hyponasality (Denasality): This is when not enough sound comes through the nose, making the child sound “stopped up.”
+This might be caused by a blockage in the nose or by allergies.

-- Hypernasality: Hypernasality happens when the movable, soft part of the palate (the velum) does not completely close off the nose from the back of the throat during speech.
-When this happens, too much sound energy escapes through the nose.
+Hypernasality: This happens when the movable, soft part of the palate (the velum) does not completely close off the nose from the back of the throat during speech.
+Because of this, too much sound escapes through the nose.
 This can be due to a history of cleft palate, a submucous cleft, a short palate, a wide nasopharynx, the removal of too much tissue during an adenoidectomy, or poor movement of the soft palate.

 Cul-de-Sac Resonance: This is when there is a blockage of sound in the nose, mouth, or throat.
 The voice sounds muffled or quiet as a result.

 - Speech sounds hyponasal or hypernasal